NAME

 - The bsize element defines the

-table bucket size, and is, by default, 256 bytes.
+hashtable bucket size, and is, by default, 256 bytes.
 It may be preferable to increase the page size for disk-resident tables and tables with large data items. - ffactor

 - The ffactor element indicates a desired density